ICAMS/Kanapy/README.md

 ```
 (knpy) $ kanapy setupTexture
 ```
-**Note:** The absolute paths to kanapy/src/kanapy and kanapy/libs/mtex should to be added to the MATLABPATH environment variable, see [Mathworks&reg; documentation](https://de.mathworks.com/help/matlab/matlab_env/add-folders-to-matlab-search-path-at-startup.html#).
+**Note:** The absolute paths to {user\_dependent\_path}/kanapy/src/kanapy and {user\_dependent\_path}/kanapy/libs/mtex should to be added to the MATLABPATH environment variable, see [Mathworks&reg; documentation](https://de.mathworks.com/help/matlab/matlab_env/add-folders-to-matlab-search-path-at-startup.html#).

-**Note:** The installation scripts have been tested for Matlab R2023a with Python 3.9 and 3.10.
-If you are using other Matlab versions, the script "setupTexture" might fail.
-In that case, you can setup the Matlab Engine API for Python manually.
-To do so, please follow the instructions given on the [Mathworks&reg;](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) website, to (i) Verify your configuration, (ii) Install Engine API, and (iii) Start MATLAB Engine.
+**Note:** The installation scripts have been tested for Matlab R2023a with Python 3.9 and 3.10 on current Linux, MacOS and Windows systems.
+If you are using other Matlab versions or if you do not have write permission in the Matlab-extern/engines/python directory, the script "setupTexture" might fail.
+In that case, you or a system administrator can setup the Matlab Engine API for Python manually.
+To do so, please follow the instructions given on [Mathworks&reg;](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html), to (i) Verify your configuration, (ii) Install Engine API, and (iii) Start MATLAB Engine.
 The Python version of the *knpy*-environment can be changed according to the requirements of the Matlab Engine API by editing the "environment.yml" file and re-creating the conda environment *knpy*.

 # Running tests